-Now for most people training at home or like YOU and ME who are maybe squatting like 300, 400 pounds, I didn’t think this bar would probably be that useful.
-But again, I have mixed thoughts on them.
+Now, for most people training at home or like YOU and ME who are maybe squatting like 300, 400 pounds, I didn’t think this bar would probably be that useful.
+But again, I have mixed thoughts about them.

 Reasons why you consider buying a specialty squat bar?

 Why I think you should get one because:🤷

 1. The added length of the bar:

 With a squat bar you typically find that it’s much longer than a normal power bar📏, I think the thought here was to allow bigger lifters with poor shoulder mobility🤷 to kind of set the bar appropriately and not worry about any kind of shoulder issues.
 Especially if they are in a really tight squat suit or just generally out of shape, who can’t really move their shoulders that well. 😅

 Also, if you have a 49 inches gym rack, They’re really beneficial to a lot of people, and depending on what type of power bar you generally have or if you have a competition style collar on there, you’ll find the plates generally get pretty close to the uprights on a rack because the squat bar is longer it actually pushes the weights out further.

 ➡️ This means that really, no matter where the bar is centered or positioned in the rack when it’s racked while walking out, you’ll no longer clip the sides of the rack, which can be very disruptive for anybody.